brooks-code/fuzzy-carnival/README.md

 The main objective is to provide new words to be discovered with the challenge of avoiding too common words.
 To ensure that, the processing leverages two datasets: Lexique and Dico.
 The processing script keeps only pertinent columns in Lexique and computes a custom frequency index (a weighted average) that synthetizes frequencies based on different measures.
 After reading [this](http://openlexicon.fr/datasets-info/Lexique382/Manuel_Lexique3.html#__RefHeading___Toc152122352) (french), the choice has been made to emphasize the weights of the book-related frequency indexes since, vocabulary found in literature tends to be more nuanced and sophisticated than the one used in movies.

-The process is followed by augmenting the data with matching definitions entries from the Dico dataset.
+The process is followed by associating the data with matching definitions entries from the Dico dataset.
 The cleaning process removes duplicates and words considered as too common (i.e. too frequent) based on the custom frequency threshold.
 Also, definitions with keywords who potentially indicate a definition with less informational value will be filtered out.
 The script also corrects a bias occuring for some feminine definitions to ensure equivalent levels of description for both genders.

 Finally, the sorted results, with their handled accented characters, are exported to a CSV file, thus providing an informative list ready to be processed by the dailyword program.